AntonyDavidTroy/one-piece-quiz/README.md

    4. As a First Time Visitor, I want to enjoy myself with the quiz while being slightly challenged and be wanting to come back to retry the quiz with new questions.

  - Returning Visitor Goals.
-   1. As a Returning Visitor, I want to be able to try and beat my old score at a quicker time.
+   1. As a Returning Visitor, I want to be able to try and beat my old score at a quicker time and to be able to see if there is more or different questions.

  - Frequent User Goals.
    1. As a Frequent User, I want to be able to complete the quiz with friends and/or family to see who thinks they know more.